Bullfy-Sui/bullz-app/contracts/SMART_CONTRACTS_DOCUMENTATION.md

     - `squad_id: u64` — Unique ID for the squad.
     - `name: String` — Name of the squad.
     - `players: vector<String>` — List of players in the squad.
+    - `life: u64` — Life points (starts at 5, decreases when losing competitions).
   - Traits: `key, store`

 - **SquadRegistry**